 At the end of it all, you need every user to bring in, at least, one other user to go viral.
 This can either be done by spraying and praying (spamming friends list and hoping a percentage sign up) or by targeting invites to a chosen few for whom it’s relevant.
 Turn-based games do this rather effectively.
 Users send out invites which are contextual to their friends who might be interested.
 As a result, turn-based games have been fairly successful in new user acquisition.

 No invite without proposition

 The challenge of a social product is that users often see value in the community only after engaging with it.
-Since it makes sense to have the current user invite other users who would make the community more valuable for the current user, the invite loop should be triggered only after the user engages with the community.
+Since it makes sense to have the current user invite other users who would make the community more valuable to the current user, the invite loop should be triggered only after the user engages with the community.
 In contrast, community products often have an invite loop right at the time of signing up.
 If the proposition is clear initially (as in the case of Skype or Facebook), that would be a great point to get more users on the service.
 If not, it would just lead to spam.